General Post Office, Sydney: Completion of the Campanile (1887–1891)

 Although the construction of the Pitt Street extension was completed successfully and the building topped out by 1887, a final issue, concerning the clock tower (which Barnet referred to as a campanile) arose as a new source of disagreement.
-In a dispute which ran from 1887–1891, the bells and clock intended for the tower, originally designed by Tornaghi were declared by Barnet to be sub-standard.
+In a dispute which ran from 1887 to 1891, the bells and clock intended for the tower, originally designed by Tornaghi were declared by Barnet to be sub-standard.
 This was due to a disagreement between Barnet and Tornaghi over the choice of bells.
 Barnet preferred conventional bells while Tornaghi insisted that lighter tubular bells should be used, because he believed that the weight of conventional bells would cause the tower to collapse.
 Eventually, a new set of conventional bells was selected by Barnet and installed by a rival clockmaker, Henry Daly.

 Whilst criticism of the carvings continued throughout the remainder of the construction, completion of the tower progressed smoothly.
 The finishing stone to the tower was laid in 1885.
 The press celebrated its completion, hailing "the ornamentation of this façade of the building is in excellent taste, and artistic skill of the highest order has been exercised in carrying the designs."
 Barnet was however unable to attend the stone laying ceremony for this completion, as he had travelled to Europe to make important notes on art and architecture, continuing research and observations to justify the designs of the Pitt Street carvings.

 Despite the controversies surrounding the construction of the second stage, the significance of Barnet's architecture on the mindset of the colony was profound.
 The final moment heralding the completion of Barnet's vision occurred on 16 September 1891 when the Hon.
 Margaret Elizabeth Villiers (née Leigh), Lady Jersey, accompanied by her husband, the then-Governor of New South Wales, Victor Child Villiers, 7th Earl of Jersey, and the Countess of Kintore, officially set in motion the clockworks at the top of the GPO Campanile.
 At the time of this completion in 1891, it became subject to a publicly published poem by Australian lawyer and pioneer of the Australian federation movement, Robert Garran.